Dkx05/time-traveler-git/README.md

     ✅ Zero quantum bugs (for now)
     """)

+### Key Features:
+1. **Self-aware humor** - Pokes fun at "stable" universes
+2. **Comparison table** - Shows how boring main is vs other timelines
+3. **Emergency commands** - For when other timelines cause chaos
+4. **Formatted code blocks** - Ready for GitHub rendering

+Want me to:
+1. Add ASCII art of a "stable" universe? 🖼️
+2. Include merge conflict jokes? 😄
+3. Make it more serious/professional?

 📜 License
 This timeline is licensed under the "It Just Works" Agreement.

 "Not responsible for paradoxes caused by --force pushes."

+Made with ❤️ by Devi Krishna M S
+📧 Feedback?
+Open an Issue